Bring the Idaho State Museum to Your Town!

 We are curating new and exciting traveling trunks to add to our growing collection!
-For those looking to experience the museum from a distance, we offer two traveling trunks and two traveling exhibits that will bring the museum experience to you.
+For those looking to experience the museum from a distance, we offer now offer three traveling trunks and two traveling exhibits that will bring the museum experience to you.
 If you are interested in scheduling the trunks or exhibits, please contact us at (208) 334-2120.
-We currently offer two trunk themes and two traveling exhibits, with more to come.

 Lewis and Clark Trunk

 What equipment did Lewis and Clark bring with them on the Voyage of Discovery?
 How did the men use these things to do their work?
 This trunk contains replicas of items listed on Lewis’s inventory.
 A plant press, fishing kit, flag, and trade goods are just a few of the many items students can touch and use to get a one-of-a-kind educational experience.
 Several lesson plans accompany this trunk and focus on the journal writing, plant identification, and map-making activities of the Corps of Discovery’s trip through Idaho.
 The trunk was funded in part by a grant from the Idaho Community Foundation.
 The Lewis and Clark trunk requires a Certificate of Insurance policy by the renter.
 The cost is $50 for two weeks and each exhibitor is responsible for shipping costs back to the museum.